jlob97/DataScience-Scripts/README.md

 Tree with GridSearch and XGBoosting, Classification: Client classification project for a telecommunications company with the intention of finding patterns in users of postpaid plans.
 The project focuses on assigning labels or predefined classes to data points, through supervised predictive models.

+PS: Outdated, since most of my code is not available to be public.